 The proper positioning of the injection needle is critical for a successful manual administration.
 You can practice finding the trunk kidney in intact animals by transilluminating fishes using a bottom light, as shown in Fig. 2A-B. The scheme in Fig. 2B demonstrates how to properly perform the injection.
 If the procedure fails to administer microparticles into the blood stream, re-injection can be made at the same puncture within a short time frame with virtually no effect on the survival rate of the individuals.

-Injection into the trunk kidney of adult zebrafish is an effective method of microparticle delivery into the fish bloodstream with an allowable animal mortality; however, it is not perfectly suitable for drug administration due to variations in the injected volume.
+Injection into the trunk kidney of adult zebrafish (also successfully tested on adult guppy Poecilia reticulata) is an effective method of microparticle delivery into the fish bloodstream with an allowable animal mortality; however, it is not perfectly suitable for drug administration due to variations in the injected volume.
 A weak point of this technique is a significant leakage of the solution out of the kidney into the abdomen because of the rapid administration.
 Nevertheless, a relative amount of the substance injected into bloodstream can be roughly estimated using visualization in the gill capillaries (Table 2).
 There is no strict limitation of the injection volume, but the administration of more than 1 µL of the suspension appears to be ineffective.
 The finest glass capillaries can be applied for the microinjection; however, because a large number of microcapsules tends to incite aggregation, we recommend the use of 31-29G (Ø 0.33-0.25 mm) steel needles to avoid clogs in the needle lumen.

 The success of microcapsule delivery through kidney injection into the bloodstream should be monitored using the rapid inspection for the presence of the fluorescent particles in the gills.
 Gills are easily accessible organs for in vivo observations.
 The gill filaments are a network of blood capillaries covered by a thin layer of respiratory epithelium, which makes intravital imaging of the blood flow in the gills particularly convenient (a kind of natural optical window).
 To perform the observation, the cartilage gill cover can be cut to expose the filaments.
 This procedure is safe for fish, which can live with denuded gills in well aerated water without a decrease in life expectancy.
 Moreover, the gills of large fish can be examined under a microscope simply by pushing the operculum out of the way19.
 In case of a successful injection, fluorescent microparticles immediately appear in the gills (Fig. 3).
 Note that implanted microparticles are considerably dissolved in the circulating blood volume, and a reduced number of particles reach the gill capillaries, thus sufficient concentration of microparticles should be selected for detection in fish gills after injection into fish kidney (Table 2).